hwayne/learntla-v2/docs/beginner/invariants.rst

 pc
 ....

 Time for a quick leaky abstraction.
 We talk about the labels as being the units of atomicity.
 That's a PlusCal abstraction to help developers.
 These are translated to the "actions" in TLA+.
 To track the label, the PlusCal translator adds an additional variable called ``pc``.
-The value of ``pc`` is a string matching the name of the current label we evaluated.
+The value of ``pc`` is a string matching the name of the current label we are about to evaluate.

 You can see this in the error trace.
 When we start the algorithm, ``pc = "Iterate"``.
 After the algorithm completes, ``pc = "Done"``.
-So we can only test our invariant at the end with
+So we can test our invariant at just the end with

 ::